Projects per year

 Research Interests

-Zinnia is interested in understanding how initiatives and practices in the early years can foster social inclusion for children, families/caregivers and communities.
+Zinnia is interested in understanding how initiatives and practices in the early childhood can foster social inclusion for children, families/caregivers and communities.
 Using critical and resistance theories, her work focuses on listening to children, families/caregivers and community stakeholders who experience systematic exclusion in diverse international contexts.
 Her focus is on research which examines barriers and the potential for inclusion, equity, participation and transformative resistance.
 Zinnia is also interested in research which explores how educators, transdisciplinary professionals and community stakeholders work across early childhood contexts to support children and families/caregivers who experience social exclusion.

 Teaching Interests